All spark plugs wear out as they age and at some point, will cause spark plug problems.

 Faulty spark plugs, can cause the vehicle to exhibit starting troubles.
 Worn out plugs, do not produce sufficient spark, which is needed for starting the engine.
 This results in engine stalling and will fail to start quickly.
 In addition, failing spark plugs, will also take its toll, on the battery life.

-For many people, the check engine light, might be the only sign, your engine is having spark plug problems.
+For many people, the check engine light (CEL), might be the only sign, your engine is having spark plug problems.
 The (ECM) is far more sensitive than many drivers think.
 Because, it can detect, a single cylinder misfire.
-If you get a check engine light along with slight jolts while accelerating, the spark plugs could be to blame.
+If you get a (CEL) along with slight jolts while accelerating, the spark plugs could be to blame.

-Always check to condition, of the old spark plugs first.
+Always check the condition, of the old spark plugs first.
 Because, they will show you, what was happening in your engine and other warning signs.
-I like to call them, the window into your cylinder.
+I like to call them, “the window into your cylinder”.

 How Do You Pick, The Correct Spark Plug For Your Engine